-Since 31 December 2019, many countries have experienced an outbreak of the COVID-19 virus and, on 11 March 2020, the World Health Organization declared the disease to be a global pandemic.
+Since 31 December 2020, countries have continued to experience an outbreak of the COVID-19 virus which on 11 March 2020 was declared by the World Health Organization to be a global pandemic.
 The situation continues to develop and the long-term impact of this pandemic is unclear at this time.
-The Company writes a mixture of annuity and term business, which is affected in different ways.
-L&G Re's management has been, and continues to, monitor the developments closely.
+The Company writes a mixture of annuity reinsurance and term reinsurance business, which is affected in different ways.
+L&G Re's management continues to monitor the developments closely.
 Areas within the financial statements that could be materially impacted include the claims on the term business, as well as the values of the Company's investment portfolio and the Company's valuation of policyholder reserves.
-Over 2020, the Company saw claims of \$7.4m directly attributable to COVID-19, and experienced ratings downgrades of approximately £2.5bn (16% of the portfolio by market value), of which only £200m were to sub-investment grade assets (1.3%).
-Nearly half of the downgrades related to the ratings downgrade of the U.K. government.
-There were zero defaults.
-We have set up a COVID-19 provision to cover expected excess deaths in 2021 on the term business, but annuity reserves have not been reduced.
-COVID-19 continues to impact our customers, employees and society.
+Over 2021, the Company saw claims of \$76.1m directly attributable to COVID-19.
+We have set up a COVID-19 provision to cover expected excess deaths in 2022 on the term business, but annuity reserves have not been reduced.
 Our business model has proved to be robust in the face of the pandemic.
-As well as having an unprecedented impact on our customers, employees and society at large, COVID-19 has resulted in considerable disruption to the global economy, and whilst vaccines and treatments offer hope for a return to economic growth there is potential that certain sectors will be disrupted for an extended period of time.
+As well as having an unprecedented impact on our customers, employees and society at large, COVID-19 has resulted in considerable disruption to the global economy, and whilst vaccines and treatments have enabled a return to economic growth there is potential that certain sectors will be disrupted for an extended period of time.